odea-project/qAlgorithms/report/report.md

 returned bins with strong asymmetry.
- Due to the inherent bias of visual selection when controlling these cases, a better approach based on statistical methods is required to determine conclusively if such a problem exists due to a systematical error and if so, where it could be fixed.
+ Due to the inherent bias of visual selection when controlling these cases, a better approach based on statistical methods are required to determine conclusively if such a problem exists due to a systematical error and if so, where it could be fixed.

-It is generally possible to reassemble premature splitting, which has the potential of improving result quality.
-Especially in cases where relevant points are not part of any bin, reassembly is relatively easy to include as a post processing module.
+It is generally possible to reassemble premature splitting, which has the potential to improve result quality.
+Especially in cases where relevant points are not part of any bin, reassembly is relatively easy to include as a post-processing module.

-Bins which fulfill one or more conditions show the same distribution in the mz - scan dimensions as unaffected bins and not binned points.
+Bins that fulfill one or more conditions show the same distribution in the mz - scan dimensions as unaffected bins and not binned points.

 ### Future Improvements and Additions